 Kathleen Gross completed her undergrad program at Wayne State University, Detroit, receiving a BFA in painting in 1975.
 She began graduate school, but soon moved from painting to photography.
 She was attracted to the hard, industrial look of the changing Detroit landscape and began to shoot chromes to project in the studio to paint.
 But the instant gratification of capturing the light as well as the image, brought on the love of photography.
 She began printing from color slides, but found a job shooting real-estate, which provided an endless supply of black and white film, she sold her engagement ring to buy an old 35mm Nikon and was never without it.
 Everyone she knew was used to the “click” and hundreds of portraits were soon taped all over her apartment walls.

-Please view the history from early black and white photos to current paintings.
+Please visit her website and view the history from early black and white photos to current paintings.
 She is very interested in showing recent work in painting and photography.